creepycats/SCPCosmetics/README.md

   name_pets: true
   # Will players be able to give their pet an item to hold?
   pets_can_hold_items: true
+  # Will players be able to wear Glows?
+  enable_glows: true
+  # Will glows be deleted when players die?
+  remove_glows_on_death: true
 ```
 If you want to use the schematic hats, simply change `schematic_hats` to true.
 Make sure your schematics are properly configured.